nikki2rakhi/netflix-gpt/README.md

 - installed react player for trailer and make it autoplay and muted
 - give mute funcationality using useState
 - tailwind classes to make MainContainer look awesome
+- build movie card and list and displayed in secondary container
+- build custom hooks for fetching movies lists data
+- made the browse page amazing with tailwind css

 # Featured